Borders: About 5 miles south of Duns, 0.25 miles east of Leitholm village, on minor road just north of B6461, at Bughtrig House and gardens.

 Web: www.scotlandsgardens.org / www.hha.org.uk

 The property was held by the Dicksons in the 16th and 17th centuries.
-Robert Dickson of Bughtrig was killed at the Battle of Flodden in 1513.
-Their tower may have been burnt by the English in
+Robert Dickson of Bughtrig was killed at the Battle of Flodden in 1513, and the tower may have been burned by the English

-There is a fine formal garden with many herbaceous plants, roses, shrubs, annuals fruit, vegetables and a tree nursery.
+There are two acres of gardens, including a fine formal garden with many herbaceous plants, roses, shrubs, annuals fruit, vegetables and a tree nursery.